 Naomi also specializes in working with high performing people who are managing a transition on top of everything else – whether they are working towards or dealing with a new role or promotion or returning to the workplace after maternity or other forms of leave.

-As a coaching psychologist, Naomi has a strong commitment to continuous improvement, and to operating her business within strict ethical boundaries.
-As professional development Naomi regularly participates in training summits and evidence-based coaching psychology symposiums conferences to ensure she is kept abreast of the latest developments, and their relevance to optimising a person’s health, happiness and potential.
+As a Coaching Psychologist, Naomi has a strong commitment to continuous improvement, and to operating her business within strict ethical boundaries.
+Regarding professional development, Naomi regularly participates in training summits and evidence-based coaching psychology symposiums conferences to ensure she is kept abreast of the latest developments, and their relevance to optimising a person’s health, happiness and potential.

 INCLUDING PSYCHOLOGY, MINDFULNESS AND NEUROBIOLOGY